Nota bene: If you buy through the links in this article, we may earn a small share of the profits.

 For years I found myself in love with hiking boots.
 Beneath the rugged exterior, I found support, waterproof fabrics and cozy space for my soles.
 I trudged through puddles with arrogance and scrambled over rocks without care.
 But somewhere along the way, my feet had enough.

-The snug interior I cherished grew hot and cramped.
+The snug interior I had once cherished grew hot and cramped.
 Waterproof fabrics offered little assistance through river crossings.
 And I found myself repeatedly pulling my boots on and off every time I saw a body of water worth swimming in.
 That’s when I discovered some of the best hiking sandals that allowed me to free my feet for good.

-Below, the ten best hiking sandals.
+Below, the 12 best hiking sandals.

 The Chaco Z/1 Classic is an undeniably popular hiking sandal, and for good reason.
 Hikers who promote the Z/1 describe it as comfortable, supportive and stylish for a variety of activities.
 The sole features a high arch and the stiffest material in the Chaco lineup, making it ideal for long days on the trail.
 Webbing straps pair with a buckle closure to dial in the perfect fit, and Chaco replaces your worn straps after years of use.
 Though some hikers prefer the Chaco Z/Volv 2 (more on that later), I find its toe strap to be confining and unnecessary.
 For those with flat feet (myself included), the high arch might be painful, so test these in-person before committing to a pair.